 centres where there is no room for the development of smoking shelters in gardens.
 The pubs face closure unless another company is willing to take them on.
 It is understood

-Punch Taverns, which owns around 9,300 sites, today refused to comment or confirm which pubs would be hit.
-The Marston's sell-off comes after a pub-buying spree over the
+it and Punch Taverns, which owns around 9,300 sites, today refused to comment or confirm which pubs would be hit.
+The Marston's sell-off comes after a pub-buying

-past year or so In January it spent £19.4 million on Sovereign Inns' 33 pubs in Yorkshire, Nottinghamshire and Lincolnshire, and £155 million on the 135-strong
+spree over the past year or so.
+In January it spent £19.4 million on Sovereign Inns' 33 pubs in Yorkshire, Nottinghamshire and Lincolnshire, and £155 million

 "Hundreds of Pubs to be sold by Banks's"